What Is Prime Factorization Of 28

 History of Prime Factorization

 The concept of prime numbers and factorization has ancient roots.
 Early mathematicians like Euclid explored prime numbers and their properties extensively.
-Euclid's Elements, dating back to around 300 BC, contains fundamental theorems related to prime numbers, including the proof that there are infinitely many prime numbers.
+Which means euclid's Elements, dating back to around 300 BC, contains fundamental theorems related to prime numbers, including the proof that there are infinitely many prime numbers.
 The Sieve of Eratosthenes, an algorithm for finding prime numbers, was developed in ancient Greece and remains an efficient method for identifying primes within a given range.

 Prime Factorization of 28